ForrestTech/Exemplum/README.md

 Things we need to add to the readme

-1. Talk about how to structure folders structure things around features not concepts e.g. billing not entities this should be reflected in tests as well
-2. Things we do when we read compared to what we do when we write
-3. Test framework use of shoudly as a better model for assertions
-4. Add details on how mappings are registered
+1. Clean architecture, onion architecture and ports and adapters
+2. Solution structure
+3. Folder structure, feature folders
+4. Command Query MediatR (Command happen against the aggregate route REST resource should reflect this)
+5. Dtos and mapping use of Automapper (Dto should have )
+6. EF Core and how we configure it
+7. Support for Auditable entities
-5. Add details about query objects and how we encapsulate query logic
+8. Add details about query objects and how we encapsulate query logic
-6. Dto only have read write props and say why
-7. Command happen against the aggregate route REST resource should reflect this
-8. Transaction behaviour dont save changes in event handlers
+9. Domain events and transactions  (Transaction behaviour dont save changes in event handlers)
+10. Test framework use of fluent assertions as a better model for assertions, test server setup
+11.

 ## Docker